brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

    API CRUD EndPoints (ver 2.0):
    (to be done ...)

- # TO GET FULL A VERSION CODE BASE
+ # TO GET THE CODE BASE FULL VERSION:
- Send email to: bruno.cortereal@gmail.com
- Subject: Abilify API
+ Send email to: bruno.cortereal@gmail.com | Subject: Abilify API